Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Introduction

-The main contributions of our paper are as follows: \begin{itemize} \item We introduce ProtoPMed-EEG, an interpretable deep-learning algorithm to classify seizures and rhythmic and periodic EEG patterns.
-Explanations are of the form ``this EEG looks like that EEG,'' the \textit{TEEGLLTEEG explanation method}.
-Our proposed interpretable algorithm outperforms its black-box counterpart in both classification performance and interpretability metrics. \item We develop a GUI tool for user inspection of the learned latent space, providing explanations for the model predictions. \item We map the IIIC into a 2D space, revealing that EEG patterns within the IIIC, despite being given distinct class names, do not exist in isolated islands.
-Rather, each class is connected to every other class via a sequence of transitional intermediate patterns, which we demonstrate in a series of videos. \end{itemize}
+Our objective is to build an AI assistive tool for IIIC EEG pattern classification to reduce human subjectivity and improve user accuracy in practice with an interpretability-focused approach.
+We aim to better assist clinicians in classifying EEG patterns accurately and reliably, which is the crucial first step in the EEG reading process \cite{pmid25457454}.
+We also hope to gain insight into the relationship between EEG patterns, and develop evidence related to the ``ictal-interictal-injury continuum'' (IIIC) hypothesis.
+We introduce a novel interpretable deep-learning algorithm to classify seizures and rhythmic and periodic EEG patterns.
+We propose an explanation method named ``This EEG Looks Like That EEG,'' abbreviated as TEEGLLTEEG.
+Our proposed interpretable algorithm outperforms the current black box IIIC EEG pattern classification state-of-the-art in both classification performance and interpretability metrics.
+To the best of our knowledge, this is the first work in developing an inherently interpretable model for EEG signals.
+We demonstrate the clinical utility of our model in a retrospective analysis wherein all eight users significantly improve in pattern categorization when provided with AI assistance.
+Additionally, we map the network's latent space into two dimensions using a dimension-reduction algorithm, revealing that EEG patterns within the IIIC, despite being given distinct class names, do not exist in isolated islands.
+Rather, each class is connected to every other class via a sequence of transitional intermediate patterns, which we demonstrate in a series of videos.
+This lends support to the IIIC hypothesis.